ChrisNeedham200/loadimpact-docs/jekyll/_v3/how-to-tutorials/how-to-load-test-an-api.md

 -- What URL are we looking to hit in this test local url = "http://109.228.153.2/style.css"

--- For controlled RPS/VU testing where Load Impact runs up to 500 VUs per -- load generator instance, we have found 25 RPS/vu to scale linearly local requestsPerSecond = 25
+-- For controlled RPS/VU testing where LoadImpact runs up to 500 VUs per -- load generator instance, we have found 25 RPS/vu to scale linearly local requestsPerSecond = 25